Effects of climate change: Tipping points and irreversible impacts

-There is a number of places around the globe which can pass a tipping point around a certain level of warming and eventually transition to a different state.
+There are a number of places around the globe which can pass a tipping point around a certain level of warming, and eventually transition to a different state.

 The climate system exhibits "threshold behavior" or tipping points when parts of the natural environment enter into a new state.
 Examples are the runaway loss of ice sheets or the dieback of forests.
 Tipping behavior is found in all parts of the climate system.
 These include ecosystems, ice sheets, and the circulation of the ocean and atmosphere.
 Tipping points are studied using data from Earth's distant past and by physical modeling.
 There is already moderate risk of global tipping points at 1 C-change above pre-industrial temperatures.
 That becomes a high risk at 2.5 C-change.
 It is possible that some tipping points are close or have already been crossed.
 Examples are the West Antarctic and Greenland ice sheets, the Amazon rainforest, and warm-water coral reefs.

 Tipping points are perhaps the most dangerous aspect of future climate change, potentially leading to irreversible impacts on society.
 A collapse of the Atlantic meridional overturning circulation would likely halve rainfall in India and lead to severe drops in temperature in Northern Europe.
 Many tipping points are interlinked such that triggering one may lead to a cascade of effects.
 This remains a possibility even well below 2 C-change of warming.
 A 2018 study states that 45% of environmental problems, including those caused by climate change, are interconnected.
 This increases the risk of a domino effect.

 Further impacts may be irreversible, at least over the timescale of many human generations.
 This includes warming of the deep ocean and acidification.
 These are set to continue even when global temperatures stop rising.
 In biological systems, the extinction of species would be an irreversible impact.
 In social systems, unique cultures may be lost.
 Climate change could make it more likely that endangered languages disappear.